stewabel/git-guides/git-for-beginners.md

 We've got a repo checked out, and now want to do some work.
 The first thing to do is to create and checkout a new branch.
 This can be done with the command `git checkout -b <branch-name>`.

-The flag `-b` tells the checkout command you want to create a new branch.
-Following this command, you will have a new local branch and it will be checked out to your working directory.
+The flag `-b` tells the checkout command we want to create a new branch.
+Following this command, we will have a new local branch and it will be checked out to the working directory.